nrkn/js13k-2018/README.md

   - Size: 11282, Remaining: 2030
 - ~Always show current location on map~
   - Size: 11279, Remaining: 2033
+- ~Nearing the end~
-- BUG - can sometimes synth food multiple times
+  - ~BUG - can sometimes synth food multiple times~
-- BUG - diagnostics should be up to date
+  - ~BUG - diagnostics should be up to date~
+  - ~alter chips to destroy portals~
+  - ~portal animations at night, clear at day~
+  - ~show status of huts, ruins, portals etc on map~
+  - Size: 11744, Remaining: 1568
 - database restore:
   - any other story color
-- synthdb restore:
-  - more food so you don't have to do so often
-  - weapon / armor so ghosts more managable
-  - alter chips to destroy portals
 - security restore:
-  - ghost repeller around hut
   - destroy monsters
 - fix satellite to:
   - enable comms to call back to base and win